 The word “Custom” in boat building could mean many a different things, for not all custom designed and built boats are the same.
-We have one off custom designs built in Finland or the Netherlands that cost more than one could ever imagine looking at this Listing.
-Then we have the other side of equation, which is some backyard project with some welder with some left- over metal and a torch.
+We have one-off custom designs built in Finland or the Netherlands that cost more than one could ever imagine looking at this Listing.
+Then we have the other side of the equation, which is some backyard project with some welder with some leftover metal and a torch.
 And then we have something in between the two.

-Eos, as she’s called is a Eva Hollman designed spin off of the incredibly powerful and extremely sea kindly Flying Dutchman, better known in sailing circles as the FD-12.
+Eos, as she’s called is an Eva Hollman designed spin-off of the incredibly powerful and extremely sea kindly Flying Dutchman, better known in sailing circles as the FD-12.
 If any of you sailors staring at this listing doesn’t know what a FD-12 is, is that she was one beautiful design, with her high sharp powerful bow, a beautiful sheer-line, and rounded rear end.
 Her deck was flush all the way to a trunk cabin and with deep offshore cockpit.
 She was a true cutter rig.
-There was a FD-12 that made the headlines in many a sailing magazines years ago, before we were graced with absolute bull with “boat of the year” stuff.
+There was an FD-12 that made the headlines in many a sailing magazine years ago- before we were graced with absolute bull “boat of the year” stuff.
 It just goes to show one what money in advertising can buy.

-This “famous” ( she had a dark blue hull) FD-12 sailed out of New England many a times to points North and South where one can clip off ice cubes from glaciers and icebergs.
-The design is proven, the build speaks for itself and if one has the skill, nerve and desire; this modified improved design is going to the job that’s asked of her.
+This “famous” ( she had a dark blue hull) FD-12 sailed out of New England many a time to points North and South where one can clip off ice cubes from glaciers and icebergs.
+The design is proven, the build speaks for itself and if one has the skill, nerve, and desire; this modified improved design is going to the job that’s asked of her.

-Eos, has seen very little action in a life so far.
-She urns for the open ocean as a race horse urns for a long finish straight away.
+Eos, has seen very little action in life so far.
+She yearns for the open ocean as a racehorse yearns for a long finish straight away.
 The build is rock solid.
 The design is proven.
-The care and love that she has received throughout her years makes her young at heart.
+The care and love that she has received throughout her years make her young at heart.
 Seasoned sailors that own her need to move on to greener pastures.
 They need the boat sold now.

 Eos has been modified to make her even better, all under the watchful eye of her Designer.
 If done right, which it was, it only got better.

 A walk-thru from bow to stern is as follows.
-Watertight sail storage area forward closed off by an actual submarine watertight door.
-Then aft of that is a full beam to beam workshop that anyone would give anything for to have it.
+The watertight sail storage area forward closed off by an actual submarine watertight door.
+Then aft of that is a full-beam to beam workshop that anyone would give anything to have it.
 Aft still farther is the full beam to beam saloon offering comfortable seating port and starboard.
 Storage is everywhere.
-Then to port is a very comfortable. and functional dining/office/ships navigation area.
+Then to port is a very comfortable and functional dining/office/ship's navigation area.
 This area serves many proposes and makes much sense.
-Hand holds are hidden and incorporated in places that make sense.
-Opposite is the real U-shaped galley where one could cook and function and stay in place during any and everything.
+Handholds are hidden and incorporated in places that make sense.
+Opposite, is the real U-shaped galley where one could cook and function and stay in place during any and everything.
 Engine access in centerline under the galley centerline counters.
 Aft of the galley, still on starboard is the huge bathroom with a walk-in shower stall.
-Aft is the full beam master stateroom.
-The port aft of the dining and ships office, is the upper and lower berths where one can feel space and see light.
+Aft is the full-beam master stateroom.
+The port aft of the dining and ship's office is the upper and lower berths where one can feel space and see light.
 It’s not a cave in any which way.